 Linda Amerling Scull '59

 Linda describes herself as a proud member of the class of 1959.
 At Skidmore she met many great friends with whom she is still in touch.
-During her time at here, she dated he now-husband Pete, who attended Colgate.
+During her time here, she dated her now-husband Pete, who attended Colgate.
 They have now been married almost 54 years!

 Linda has three girls: two attended Colgate and one went to St. Lawrence.
 Together, they gave Linda seven wonderful grandsons, several who also attended Colgate, St. Lawrence, NYU, and SMU.
-Along with raising children, Linda established and managed a real estate company in Darien, Conn., with three other partners.
-For twenty years her Skidmore degree helped cement new connections.
+Along with raising children, Linda established and managed a real estate company in Darien, Connecticut, with three other partners.
+For 20 years her Skidmore degree helped cement new connections.

 "I am proud to be a member of the 1903 society and think it's a great idea for those of us who may not be ‘big givers’ but think enough of Skidmore to give every year.
 I am all for scholarship giving, and it's just a nice feeling to know that you think of your alma mater every year!"

 Chris Leader Hoffmeister '67

 When she was a student, Chris lived on the Scribner campus for two years, in a Saratoga Springs motel for one semester, and then she transitioned to living on the current campus on North Broadway.